lenwood/nixxer-website/content/faq/index.md

 **Q: Can I use Nixxer with other privacy extensions?**

 **A:** Yes, Nixxer is designed to work alongside other privacy tools.
 However, you may see overlapping functionality with other tracker blockers.
 Consider adjusting sensitivity settings if you experience conflicts.

-## Detection & Blocking

-**Q: Why another privacy plugin?**

-**A:** Think of Nixxer as a "tracking specialist" - current ad blockers and blocklists handle general privacy protection.
-Nixxer focuses specifically on sophisticated tracking techniques like zombie cookies, canvas fingerprinting, and analytics platforms that adapt to avoid traditional blocklists.
-The combination enables both broad protection and deep tracking detection that other tools often miss.

-**Q: What's the difference between "Browser-only" and "Network-level" blocking?**

-**A:**

-- **Browser-only**: Blocks tracking scripts and cookies only within Firefox, doesn't affect other devices/browsers
-- **Network-level**: Blocks tracking domains at your router/DNS level, protecting all devices on your network

-**Q: Why doesn't Nixxer block some trackers I know are present?**

-**A:** Check these factors:

-- Detection sensitivity setting (try "High" for maximum protection)
-- Whether the tracker is self-hosted (shown as yellow "1st Party" in popup)
-- If it's a new/unknown tracker not yet in Nixxer's patterns
-- Enable debug logging to see detailed detection attempts

-**Q: What are "zombie cookies" and how does Nixxer stop them?**

-**A:** Zombie cookies are tracking mechanisms that recreate themselves even after deletion, using LocalStorage, IndexedDB, canvas fingerprinting, or other browser features.
-Nixxer actively monitors and prevents these persistence techniques.

 ## Export & Network Blocking